Life from the perspective of a sensitive Rainforest Mind (RFM)

 Dr. Niloo Dardashti on the power of understanding our ‘family dynamics’ at work

 Are horses just for riding?
-Sharing our point of view with our animals.
+Sharing our perspective with our animals.

 There are ‘horse owners’ who take their horse for a walk instead of riding it.
 They say it’s a great thing to do for both horse and rider.
 That it helps them see the world from their horse’s perspective and creates a stronger bond between them.
 All by changing their perspective a little.
 So: are horses just for riding?